Hakimba/chatgpt-ocaml/README.md

-# chatgpt-ocaml
+# openai-ocaml
-A binding of the chatGPT API in OCaml
+WIP : a client of a subset of the openai API

+[x] chat completions
+[x] audio transcriptions